quixio/quix-cli/docs/local-development/local-secrets.md

 ```

 !!! note "A blank secret line is expected"
     The same blanking applies to a `ProjectVariable` with `secret: true` and to secret variable group members.
 There is nothing to fix: `quix pipeline up` and `quix run` both take the value from `.secrets` or `.quix.yaml.variables`, not from `.env`.

-Type a value next to a blank secret line only when you want to change it — the next `quix pipeline update` moves it back into `.secrets`.
+    Only under `### Secrets ###` does typing a value next to a blank line change the stored one: the next `quix pipeline update` moves it into `.secrets`.
+For a secret project variable or a secret group member the value belongs in `.quix.yaml.variables` — a value typed into `.env` is used by the run that reads it, but nothing ever promotes it out of that file.